 It is a commonplace in model theory that just specifying a vocabulary means little.
 For example in the vocabulary with a single binary relation, I can elect to formalize either linear order or successor (by axioms asserting the relation is the graph of a unary function).
 Thus, while I here focus on the choice of relation symbols - their names mean nothing; the older usage of signature or similarity type might be more neutral.
-The actual collection of structures under consideration is determined in a formal theory by sentences in the logic.
+The actual collection of structures under consideration is determined in a formal theory - by sentences in the logic.
 In the formalism-free approaches discussed in Subsection 1.3 the specification is in normal mathematical language.
-Having fixed a vocabulary with one binary function (or alternatively one ternary relation), we say e.g. 'Let K be the class of well-orderings of type $< \lambda$ such that'
+Having fixed a vocabulary with one binary relation, we say, e.g., 'Let K be the class of well-orderings of type $<\lambda$ such that '

-David Pierce [38] has pointed out the following example of mathematicians' lack of attention to vocabulary specification.
+But while axioms are necessary to determine the meanings of the relations in a vocabulary; the mere specification of the vocabulary provides important information.
+David Pierce [46] has pointed out the following example of mathematicians' lack of attention to vocabulary specification.

-Example 1.1.2 (Pierce) Spivak's Calculus book [45] is one of the most highly regarded texts in late 20th-century United States.
+Example 1.1.2 (Pierce) Spivak's Calculus book [54] is, one of the most highly regarded texts in late 20th-century United States.
 It is more rigorous than the usual Calculus I textbooks.
-Problems 9-11 on page 30 of [45] ask the students to prove the following are equivalent conditions on \mathbb{N} , the natural numbers.
+Problems 9-11 on page 30 of [54] ask the students to prove the following are equivalent conditions on \mathbb{N} , the natural numbers.
 This assertion is made without specifying the vocabulary that is intended for \mathbb{N} .
 In fact, \mathbb{N} is described as the counting numbers,

-$1, 2, 3, \ldots$
+$$1, 2, 3, \ldots$$

-1 induction $(1 \in X \text{ and } k \in X \text{ implies } k + 1 \in X)$ implies X = N.
+1 induction $(1 \in X \text{ and } k \in X \text{ implies } k+1 \in X) \text{ implies } X=N.$